aguzmant103/terraforming-mars/README.md

 - [] Don't use classes for small things
 - [] Usage of static types
 - [] Basic structure types to be more specific with input parameters.
 - [] Global Parameters are not publicly accesible
 - [] Game has sole responsibility for action execution and/or information exposure instead of  sub-components.
 - Safe execution:
-- 		c.
-Code executing illegal actions must not compile (preferred), or it must otherwise raise error at runtime.
-This includes playing illegal moves and other illegal modification of the game state/information.
-In other words, the public methods and properties of the Game class and any sub-components which it exposes must not allow illegal actions to be performed.
-Common issues:
+  - The public methods and properties of the Game class and any sub-components which it exposes must not allow illegal actions to be performed.
-			i.
-Methods can be successfully invoked with illegal parameters, or in illegal order. ii.
-Mutable public properties allow illegal values to be set.
+  - Methods can be successfully invoked with illegal parameters, or in illegal order.
+	- Mutable public properties allow illegal values to be set.
- Read-only properties expose objects which can themselves be illegally modified.
+  - Read-only properties expose objects which can themselves be illegally modified.